 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start on December 21, 2021 and continue until February 28, 2022, or until the post is filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until June 30, 2022, or until the post is filled, whichever is earlier.